emanjavacas/bntl/README.md

 `static/js` and all the heavy lifting is done inside `static/templates`, which contains all the `jinja2` templates.

+#### Dependent services

+We use MongoDB for indexing the documents and other app-related data.
+We use QDrant for managing the vector search.
+Finally, we use Redis to manage user data.

 ## Installation

+### Dev
 The package is managed with `poetry`.
 The recommended way of installing the code is using a `venv` virtual environment and installing with `poetry` from there.
 Recommended python version is 3.10 and above.
 Follow these steps: